Frequently Asked Questions About Life Coaching

 What is life coaching?ol

 Life coaching is a results-orientated alliance between a coach and an individual who wants to make positive change.
 The coach is a trained communicator who guides the client to discover strategies and inner and outer resources to reach their goals more efficiently and with less stress.

-What’s the difference between a therapist, mentor, and coach?
+What is the differences between a therapist, mentor, and coach?l

 A therapist treats emotional issues and mental disorders.

 A mentor is a model who provides information, resources, and support.

-A coach partners with emotionally healthy individuals for the achievement of their goals.
-The three ingredients for coaching success are awareness, accountability, and action.
+A coach partners with emotionally healthy individuals to achieve their goals by focusing on awareness, accountability, and action.

-With so many coaches, how do I know which one is right for me?
+With so many coaches, how do I know which is right for me?

 Decide what you want from coaching – help with relationships, career, finances, productivity, wellness, starting a business, or something else.
 Search for coaches under that category.

 Talk briefly with three coaches.

 Then arrange for a longer conversation with the one who stands out.

 To see if you are a good match for each other, ask about their training, experiences, coaching style, and fees.
 Also, request to see testimonials.